GlenNicholls/solar_tracking_project/README.md

     sudo apt-get update

+# Install Pandas
+The pandas package in setuptools with `pip install` is not the recommend method, so install manually using the following on a linux based system:

+    sudo apt-get install python-pandas

 # Install dependencies
 To install dependencies for the python code base and creating egg info for the python interpreter, run the following commands, (recommend install in step 1b):